UMM-CSci-3403-Fall-2017/lab-0-git-shell-programming-intro-xaivteev/README.md

     line, or you can use backticks and `rm`.)
 -   Create a _new_ compressed `tar` archive that contains the files in the scratch directory _after_ you've removed the "DELETE ME!" files.
 The files in the archive should _not_ have the path to the scratch directory in their filenames.
     - This is probably the trickiest part of the lab because you have to be in the scratch directory when you create the `tar` archive or you'll end up with the path to the scratch directory in all the file names.
     - It's easy enough to `cd $SCRATCH` or `pushd $SCRATCH` to get to the scratch directory to run the `tar -zcf...` command, but then how do you know where you came from, so you can put the new tar file in the right place?
-The `pwd` command returns your current working directory, so something like `here=\`pwd\`` will capture your current directory in a shell variable called `here` so you can use `$here` later to refer to where you had been.
+The `pwd` command returns your current working directory, so something like `here=$(pwd)` will capture your current directory in a shell variable called `here` so you can use `$here` later to refer to where you had been.

 # Final Thoughts